adamlogan17/image-guessing-game/README.md

 - Decide if the `service` should be created in the `create_google_slide_with_image` function or outside it

 - Finish adding all cropped images to google slides
-- Make function that just adds one slide with the image
-- Add answer slides showing the keeping the question title, cropped image (right), uncropped image (left) and 'answer' text along the bottom

 - Add slack integration to get profile picture images
 - Modify to use templates for google drive